-News media interested in attending the launch should contact Stefan Bocchino, U.S. Air Force 30th Space Wing Public Affairs Office, Vandenberg Air Force Base, phone 805-606-6139, fax 805-606-8303, email Stefan.bocchino@vandenberg.af.mil .
-Foreign nationals must submit accreditation requests no later than one month before launch.
-Please include full legal name, news organization, address, nationality/citizenship, passport number and date of birth.
-A legal photo identification will be required upon arrival at Vandenberg to cover the launch.
+News media interested in attending the launch should contact TSgt Vincent Mouzon in writing at U.S. Air Force 30th Space Wing Public Affairs Office, Vandenberg Air Force Base, California, 93437; by phone at 805-606-3595; by fax at 805-606-4571; or by email at Vincent.mouzon@us.af.mil .
+Please include full legal name, date of birth, nationality, passport number and media affiliation.
+A valid legal form of photo identification will be required upon arrival at Vandenberg to cover the launch.